 2. Digital Skills Bootcamp (SKIL 401, Early May): This course consists of a one-week bootcamp in May (after the end of exams) where you will develop specific digital skill sets/tools.

 3. Professional Skills (SKIL 402, Flexible Timeline): This self-directed, self-paced course can be completed in a flexible time frame.
 You will choose and complete a total of 8 hours of workshops of your choosing!
 The Personal Learning Plan (PLP) you develop in SKIL 403 will help you identify your goals for this course.

 4. Work-Integrated Learning (WIL) Experience (SKIL 404, Summer) : This course consists of a summer internship opportunity, combined with activities and group meetups designed to support your learning and internship success.
 An internship is not provided, please read more below about how H+ supports you to acquire an internship.

-*No tuition fees are applied to the H+ program, but some registration fees apply - approx 28$ for 2023.
+*No tuition fees are applied to the H+ program, but some registration fees apply.
 Please refer to the "Registration fee" section under "Fees applicable to all students" in the "Compulsory fees" section on the University fees webpage.

 The program begins each year in the winter semester with SKIL 403 and proceeds as follows:

 SKIL 403 Placement Skills happens during the winter, 2 hours per week over 11 weeks.